kawane/songmark/Songmark.md

 ```

 #### Usage
 You may just want to edit a new song with **.song** extension like **satisfaction.song** in a simple text editor like: notepad, sublime text or notepad++ or any text editor.
-NB: Configure the editor in UTF-8 encoding
+NB: Configure the editor in UTF-8 encoding.
+You must also use a fixed width font as Courier, Courier New, Lucida Console, Monaco, and Consolas in the text editor.

 You will find samples songs in this repos.